jwang-01/Reddit-Scraper/README.md

 #How to Use

+1. Enter virtual environment
-1. Install Requirements and packages
+2. Install requirements and packages
    You can run the following code to install all the packages used in the code: pip install -r requirements txt .
+3. Change post limit and keywords in the YAML file.
+   The variables for post limit is POST_LIMIT and keywords is KEYWORDS.
+4. Run the code